Understand your use cases

 The Microsoft Graph API for Teams provides access to information about teams, channels, users, and messages that help you to create or enhance features for your app.

-Previously, the LOB apps were updated by selecting the ellipses on the tile.
-With the updated Teams store experience, you can now update the LOB apps by logging in to the Teams Admin Centre.
+Previously, the custom apps built for your org (LOB apps) were updated by selecting the ellipses on the tile.
+With the updated Teams Store experience, you can now update the custom apps built for your org (LOB apps) by logging in to the Teams Admin Centre.

 Your app can have one of the following scopes: